-The bill proposes the establishment of an ombudsman specifically for parents of children enrolled in public schools in Texas, as outlined in the newly added Chapter 26A to the Education Code.
-The State Board of Education is tasked with appointing this ombudsman, who must be a resident of Texas and a parent of a child in a school district or open-enrollment charter school, while also prohibiting current or former elected officials from holding the position.
-The ombudsman will be responsible for receiving and investigating complaints from parents regarding unethical conduct or violations of laws related to public education, ensuring confidentiality, and providing necessary assistance to parents in making complaints.
+The bill proposes the establishment of an ombudsman specifically for parents of children enrolled in public schools in Texas, as outlined in the newly added Chapter 26A of the Education Code.
+The State Board of Education is tasked with appointing this ombudsman, who must be a resident of Texas and a parent of a child in a school district or open-enrollment charter school, while also prohibiting current or former elected officials from being appointed.
+The ombudsman will be responsible for receiving and investigating complaints from parents regarding unethical conduct or violations of state or federal law related to public education, and will maintain confidentiality regarding the information received.

 Statutes affected: